How To Master The Harp Harmonic Technique On Acoustic Guitar

 Now for the magic!

-While our harmonics already sound great, this is nothing compared to when we add regular notes into the mix.
-This is where we get a cascading harp like sound on our acoustic guitar.
+While our harmonics already sound great, adding regular notes into the mix can create a cascading harp-like sound on our acoustic guitar.

-To do this, we are simply going to alternate harmonic notes with regular notes.
-You will sound the harmonic with the technique you’ve been using (ie. thumb and index finger) while the ring finger of your picking hand plucks the regular notes (video reference)
+To achieve this, we will alternate between playing harmonic notes and regular notes.
+You will play the harmonic notes using the thumb and index finger technique while using the ring finger of your picking hand to pluck the regular notes.

-Here is one of several common harp arpeggio patterns which alternates harmonics at the 12th fret with regular open string notes:
+Here is one of several common harp arpeggio patterns that alternates harmonics at the 12th fret with regular open string notes:

 Open String Harp Harmonics

-Provided you have the correct position for your thumb and index finger, you’ll find the ring finger of your picking hand will be nicely positioned to pluck the open strings.
+If you have the position of your thumb and index finger correct, you will find that your ring finger will be in the perfect position to pluck the open strings.

-Once you have the hang of this harp harmonic arpeggio pattern, you can really go to town with it by applying it to any chord shape your are fretting.
+Once you have the hang of this harp harmonic arpeggio pattern, you can really go to town with it by applying it to any chord shape you are fretting.
 Just remember to:

 Here is our harmonic arpeggio pattern applied to the Gm11 chord: